ssteel678/NCSR-RISK-LSU-UNIVERISTY-ASSESSMENT/README.md

 <h1>Assessment question 9: Priorities for organizational mission, objectives, and activities are established and communicated.. </h1>
 <br />
 <br />
+ The priorites of the organization define for cybersecirity roles ,responsibilities and risk mangement decisions :

 </p>

 <!--